imtayadeway/imtayadeway.github.io/_drafts/2017-02-03-factories-arent-fixtures.md

 end
 ```

-This is all fine.
+This is fine.
 Our tests look pretty much the same as before, but
 instead of a factory method we have a Factory Girl factory.
 We haven't
 solved any immediate problems in this last step, but if our `User`
 model gets more complicated to set up, Factory Girl will be there with